Encouraging Excellence, Nurturing Talent in Every Individual

-Annual surveys to parents at each parents' evening which enables us to analyse trends both by year group as well as across the whole school.
+- Annual surveys to parents at each parents' evening which enables us to analyse trends both by year group as well as across the whole school.

-- Termly School Parliament Meetings chaired by a Senior Prefect and attended by the Head Boy and Head Girl are reported back to the Principal and Leadership Team.
+- Termly School Parliament Meetings chaired by a Senior Prefect and attended by the Head Boy and Head Girl are reported back to the Leadership Team.
 The Headmaster's

 - Development Groups that focus on specific issues picked up through either the development plan or through the annual consultation process: their remit is to take a

 - An Appraisal system that provides opportunities for staff to feedback their concerns and to identify improvements

-A self evaluation process driven through our quality assurance system ensures that we review quantitative data on a regular basis throughout the academic year
+- A self evaluation process driven through our quality assurance system ensures that we review quantitative data on a regular basis throughout the academic year

 - A benchmarking system for our results and target setting run by experts at Durham University thus providing important data to help drive our self evaluation process.